MICS Education

 Bachelor and Master programmes

-Our teaching staff is actively involved in a number of Bachelor and Master programs at UM including the BA and MA in Dutch law and international programs like the Master’s Programme Forensics, Criminology and Law, the Master’s Forensic Psychology as well as in the Bachelor programs at the European law school and the Maastricht University College.
+Our teaching staff is actively involved in a number of Bachelor and Master programs at UM.
+These include the BA in Dutch Law (Rechtsgeleerdheid), the BA programs at the European Law School and at the Maastricht University College, and MA programs in Dutch and English.
+Specifically, MICS members develop and teach courses of the Master’s Programme Forensics, Criminology and Law, the Master’s Forensic Psychology (taught in English), and the Master's Programme Forensica, Criminologie & Rechtspleging (taught in Dutch).

 Students and teaching